linode/docs/docs/products/storage/object-storage/guides/manage-buckets/index.md

 Follow these steps to delete an Object Storage bucket from the Cloud Manager.
 You can also use the [Linode CLI](/docs/products/storage/object-storage/guides/linode-cli/), [s3cmd](/docs/products/storage/object-storage/guides/s3cmd/#delete-a-bucket), and [s4cmd](/docs/products/storage/object-storage/guides/s4cmd/#delete-a-bucket).

 {{<caution>}}
-All files (objects) stored within the deleted bucket are permenately deleted and cannot be recovered.
+All files (objects) stored within the deleted bucket are permanently deleted and cannot be recovered.
 Be sure you have backed up any important files before continuing.
 {{</caution>}}

 1. Navigate to the **Object Storage** page in the Cloud Manager (see [View Buckets](#view-buckets)).